 The motivation here was to test Modern Spartan Systems line of gun cleaning kit against established known quantities with proven performance.
 Their promise of no foul smell, lack of toxicity and some of the other claims they made caused me to get curious enough to do a Pepsi challenge for their whole cleaning system.
 This includes Accuracy Oil; which claims to increase velocity & cut group size & extend barrel life.
 It also includes their Carbon Destroyer and Copper/Lead Destroyer and their Carbon Destroyer.

 I’ve already started long term testing of their Accuracy Oil’s claims at longer barrel life and improvements in velocity, group size and consistency.
 Those experiments are continuing and I’ve built an impressive data set so far with more coming in every week.
-In the meantime, the fundamental ability of the fouling removal products to perform like they say it will had not yet been established by any kind of usefully conducted experiment I could find.
+In the meantime, the fundamental ability of the fouling removal products to perform like they say it will had not recently been established by any kind of controlled experiment I could find.
 So, I’m doing it.
 I’ve already put the Carbon Destroyer up to the Pepsi challenge and it flat works.
 It’s pleasant enough to use and worked like a charm on everything from revolvers to pistols to high power modern rifles to black powder cartridge rifles.
-The way it worked on our set of Trapdoor Springfields was terrific.
+The way it worked on our set of Trapdoor Springfield rifles was terrific.
 What about the big one though…COPPER!?!
 Let’s git’er done.

 I’ve got enough barrels around with sufficient fouling, including some I’m entirely willing to destroy, to give a good test of effectiveness and side-effects.
 In the spirit of experimentation I set up the first round of testing with 3 barrels: